-Related to insured loans with defaults occurring in prior years, which have been continuously in default since that time.
+(3) Related to insured loans with defaults occurring in prior years, which have been continuously in default before the start of the current year.
 Amounts are presented net of reinsurance.

-Represents the settlement of reinsurance recoverables in conjunction with the termination of one reinsurer under the 2016 QSR Transaction on a cut-off basis.
+(4) Represents the settlement of reinsurance recoverables in conjunction with the termination of one reinsurer under the 2016 QSR Transaction on a cut-off basis.
 See Item 1, "Financial Statements - Notes to Condensed Consolidated Financial Statements - Note 5, Reinsurance" for additional information.

 The "claims incurred" section of the table above shows claims and claim expenses incurred on NODs for current and prior years, including IBNR reserves and is presented net of reinsurance.
 The amount of claims incurred for current year NODs represents the estimated amount to be ultimately paid on such loans in default.
 The decreases during the periods presented in reserves held for prior year defaults represent favorable development and are generally the result of NOD cures and ongoing analysis of recent loss development trends.
 We may increase or decrease our original estimates as we gather additional information about individual defaults and claims and continue to observe and analyze loss development trends in our portfolio.
-Gross reserves of \$8.9 million related to prior year defaults remained as of June 30, 2019.
+Gross reserves of \$6.6 million related to prior year defaults remained as of September 30, 2019.